faizaniqbalLC/faizaniqbalLC/README.md

     <i>
       I'm Fizan Iqbal<br>
       A passionate JavaScript developer eager to collaborate on innovative projects.<br>
-      I love exploring the endless possibilities of JavaScript and expanding my coding skills.
-Let's push boundaries and create remarkable solutions together in the dynamic world of web development.
+      I love exploring the endless possibilities of JavaScript and expanding my coding skills.<br> Let's push boundaries and create remarkable solutions together in the dynamic world of web development.
     </i><br>
   </p>